Inderlard/macro-builder/README.md

 * Output: versioned artifacts under the repo’s `artifacts/` directory
 * Optional: print **flash commands as SSH** lines or **as G-code** via `RUN_SHELL_COMMAND` (works from UI buttons)

-> Recommended environment: Web UI.
+> Recommended environment: MainsailOS.

+> [!WARNING]
+> MCUs have a limited number of write cycles, so please bear this in mind; continuous updating is not recommended.
 ---

 ## Dependencies